csharmaodp/backup/README.md

-# f5-upgrade-ansible
+# Upgrading F5 BIG-IP using Ansible

-This playbook is an example ansible playbook for upgrading an F5 BIG-IP.
+This playbook is an example Ansible playbook for upgrading an F5 BIG-IP.

 It builds upon the work of https://github.com/twpsyn/f5-upgrade

 ## The fine print
-This playbook has been tested for both major upgrades and hotfixes.
+This playbook has been tested for both major software releases as well as hotfixes.
-It does perform some basic checks, but it is not exhausitve in what it checks for.
+It does perform some basic checks, but it is not exhaustive in what it checks for.

-Most importantly - you use it at your own risk :)
+Most importantly - you use it at your own risk (and be sure to include more pre- and post-checks when using for production devices)

 ## Installation
-In order to use the playbook you will need to have the F5 networks ansible modules (v1) installed on your control node.
+In order to use the playbook you will need to have the F5 Ansible modules (v1) installed on your control node.
 ```
-ansible-galaxy collection install f5networks.f5_module
+ansible-galaxy collection install f5networks.f5_modules
 ```

 ## Variables